 At least once per semester, an e-mail notification is sent to all enrolled students, faculty and staff as notification of the report's availability.
-Printed copies of the report may also be obtained at the campus security office located at 3220 Avenue A, by emailing security@txwes.edu, or by calling security at (817) 531-4251 or (817) 531-4911 on the Texas Wesleyan University campus.
+Printed copies of the report may also be obtained at the campus security office located in the Glick House, by emailing security@txwes.edu, or by calling security at (817) 531-4251 or (817) 531-4911 on the Texas Wesleyan University campus.